StefRuseva88/parking-calc-tests/README.md

 # Parking Cost Calculator - Test Automation

 ## 📋 Overview
 This repository contains the test automation project for [Parking Cost Calculator](https://shino.de/parkcalc/).
-The project aims to validate the accuracy, functionality, and performance of the calculator through both manual and automated testing techniques.
+The project aims to validate the accuracy, functionality and error handling of the calculator through both manual and automated testing techniques.
 ## 🛠️ Tools and Technologies
 - **Programming Languages**: C#, JavaScript
 - **Test Automation Frameworks**: Selenium WebDriver, NUnit
-- **Performance Testing**: JMeter

 ## ✨ Features
 - Automated functional tests for: